DaxiaK/Android_Memo/chapter3/UiScrollable.md

 ## what's wrong ?

-`UiScrollbale.getChildByText()` sometime will scroll a little times that it can't find
-the uiobject in screen.
+`UiScrollbale.getChildByText()` sometime will scroll a little , and make the devices can't find the right uiobject in screen , finally throw `UiObjectNotFoundException`.

 The root cause may be from system before Android 6.0.

 ## flow

-When you call the `getChildByText` , its flow is :
+When you call the `getChildByText()` , its flow is :

 `getChildByText -> scrollIntoView -> scrollForward -> scrollSwipe`

-In `scrollSwipe` , system will run swipe command , wait , than find all `AccessibilityEvent` and `filter AccessibilityEvent.TYPE_VIEW_SCROLLED` in current screen.
+In `scrollSwipe` , system will run swipe command , wait , than find all `AccessibilityEvent` and filter `AccessibilityEvent.TYPE_VIEW_SCROLLED` in current screen.
 This step make UiScrollable scroll again or check it in the end.

 But the bug is here , system can't return right `AccessibilityEvent` before Android 6.0 , especially in Android 4.4 .